jdunkerley/ToDosElectron/README.md

 ## Setting Up Babel ##

-Looking at the `main.js` file, the output is ES2015 styled (this will be surrouned by a fair amount of WebPack boilerplate):
+Looking at the `main.js` file, the output is ES2015 style (this will be surrounded by a fair amount of WebPack boilerplate):

 ```js
 class SimpleClass {